-Monster Hunter Rise was a great success for Capcom when it came to Switch last year, and even though completing the game properly takes around sixty hours, there’s even more content coming soon in the form of the Sunbreak DLC.
+Monster Hunter Rise was a great success for Capcom when it came to Switch last year, and even though completing the game properly takes around sixty hours, there’s even more content in the form of the Sunbreak DLC.

-New content means new monsters, so we collected information on all the new Monster Hunter Rise: Sunbreak monsters in one guide to get you ready for release.
+New content means new monsters, so we collected information on all the new Monster Hunter Rise: Sunbreak monsters in one guide to get you ready for the hunt.
 There’s a wide range of weird and scary beasts ready to use you as a chew toy, from icy lizards to variations on a monkey-type thing, and even a brand new elder dragon.

 Monster Hunter Rise: Sunbreak monsters